octopus-network/omnity-docs/docs/runes.md

 ```

 #### Workflow:
 ***1***.
 Get the bitcoin deposit address from get_btc_address by providing the target chain id and the receiver address as a derivative path.
-And this bitcoin deposit address is owned by the bitcoin customs canister.
-Get the [send](https://github.com/octopus-network/rune-mint/blob/main/src/send.rs#L18) input from the UI provided by the user, and pass it to a [web service](https://github.com/octopus-network/rune-mint) to format the wrapped transaction, the UI will then bring the formatted transaction to call the [wallet api](https://www.okx.com/web3/build/docs/sdks/chains/bitcoin/provider#signpsbt) to sign the transaction and return the tx-hash as a txid.
+And this bitcoin deposit address is owned by the bitcoin customs canister(thanks to [the chain key](https://internetcomputer.org/how-it-works/chain-key-technology) feature).
+Get the [send](https://github.com/octopus-network/rune-mint/blob/main/src/send.rs#L18) input from the UI provided by the user, and pass it to a [web service](https://github.com/octopus-network/rune-mint) to format the wrapped transaction(the data output), the UI will then bring the formatted transaction to call the [wallet api](https://www.okx.com/web3/build/docs/sdks/chains/bitcoin/provider#signpsbt) to sign the transaction and return the tx-hash as a txid.
 This action is to lock the runes tokens by transfering them to the bitcoin deposit address.

 ***2***.
 Put the txid as one of the parameter into generate_ticket from your dapp( either in ***Rust*** or ***Typescript*** ):
 - [omnity-interoperability](https://github.com/octopus-network/omnity-interoperability/blob/main/customs/bitcoin/src/main.rs#L195) is the rust implementation of Omnity protocol.
 And you can find the detail of generate_ticket in it.